Expungement Lawyer Austin, TX

 Once a minor has reached legal age, they may be eligible for expungement of qualifying misdemeanor juvenile offenses, certain alcohol offenses committed as a minor, and citations issued for failure to attend school.
 If a minor was arrested but not charged or convicted of a crime, they may also be eligible to have the record of the arrest expunged.

-In order to qualify for clearance of criminal offenses committed as a minor, you cannot have multiple convictions on your record and must be of legal age before filing for expungement.
+To qualify for the clearance of criminal offenses committed as a minor, you cannot have multiple convictions on your record and must be of legal age before filing for expungement.
 If you are an adult who was arrested or convicted before the age of 18, Austin attorney Jason Trumpler can review your eligibility for expunction.

 Timeline of Expunging Your Record